-Registe er Value Direction Description SPC_TIMESTAMP_STARTTIME 47030 read/write Return the reset time when using reference clock mode.
-Hours are placed in bit 16 to 23, minutes are placed in bit 8 to 15, seconds are placed in bit 0 to 7 SPC_TIMESTAMP_STARTDATE 47031 read/write Return the reset date when using reference clock mode.
-The year is placed in bit 16 to 31, the month is placed in bit 8 to 15 and the day of month is placed in bit 0 to 7 SPC_TIMESTAMP_TIMEOUT 47045 read/write Sets a timeout in milli seconds for waiting for a reference clock edge Sets a timeout in milli seconds for waiting for a reference clock edge SPC_TIA SPC_TIMESTAMP_CMD 47000 read/write Programs a timestamp mode and performs commands as listed below SPC_TSMODE_DISABLE 0 Timestamp is Timestamp is disabled.
-SPC_TS_RESET 1h The counters are reset.
+Registe er Value Direction Description SPC_TIA MESTAMP_STARTTIME 47030 read/write Return the reset time when using reference clock mode.
+Hours are placed in bit 16 to 23, minutes are placed in bit 8 to 15, seconds are placed in bit 0 to 7 SPC_TIA MESTAMP_STARTDATE STARTDATE 47031 read/write Return the reset date when using reference clock mode.
+The year is placed in bit 16 to is placed in bit 8 to 15 and the day of month is placed in bit 0 to 7 Return the reset date when using reference clock mode.
+The year is placed in bit 16 to 31, the month is placed in bit 8 to 15 and the day of month is placed in bit 0 to 7 SPC_TIA MESTAMP_TIMEOUT 47045 read/write Sets a timeout in milli seconds for waiting for a reference clock edge SPC_TIA SPC_TIMESTAMP_CMD 47000 read/write Programs a timestamp mode and performs commands as listed below SPC_TSMODE_DISABLE 0 Timestamp is disabled.
+SPC_TS_RESET 1h The counters of The counters are reset.
 If reference clock mode is used this command waits for the edge the timeout time.
-Standard mode, counter is reset by explicit reset command.
-SPC_TSMODE_STANDARD 2h SPC_TSMODE_STARTRESET 4h Counter is res Counter is reset on every card start, all timestamps are in relation to card start.
+SPC_TSMODE_STANDARD 2h Standard mod le, counter is reset by explicit reset command.
+SPC_TSMODE_STARTRESET 4h Counter is res et on every card start, all timestamps are in relation to card start.
 SPC_TSCNT_REFCLOCKPOS 200h Counter is split, upper part is running with external reference clock positive edge, lower part is running with sampling clock SPC_TSCNT_REFCLOCKNEG 400h Counter is split, upper part is running with external reference clock negative edge, lower part is running with sampling clock